English ship Tyger (1647): Voyage to Jamaica and court-martial

 Preparations were made to leave Garden Key.
 The salvaged sloop was repaired, and one periagua was lengthened and rigged as a schooner.
 On 19 March the crew of the Tyger boarded the sloop, the schooner rigged periagua, the yawl, the two other periaguas and the canoe, and set sail for Port Royal.
 The canoe capsized and sank after only two days, but its crew were rescued by one of the other boats.
 The little fleet rounded the western end of Cuba and reached the Cayman Islands in two weeks, but was then becalmed for three weeks.
 Captain Herbert then sent the schooner, which was a slow sailer, along the southern coast of Cuba, while the sloop towed the rest of the boats directly to Jamaica.
 After six days they reached the western end of Jamaica, where they were able to obtain water and supplies, but it took another three weeks to reach Port Royal.

 In Port Royal Captain Herbert brought charges against Lieutenants Craig and Dennis for "remissness of duty" in the attack on the Spanish sloop, and against Lieutenant Scott for "mutinous behavior".
 A court-martial was convened to try the lieutenants, as well as Captain Herbert for the loss of his ship.
 Based on the testimony of crewmen and the ship's surgeon, Lieutenants Craig and Dennis were acquitted of the charges.
 The court found that Lieutenant Scott had acted out of inexperience and impudence, rather than mutinous intent, and sentenced him to a severe reprimand.
 Captain Herbert was found guilty of leaving his assigned patrol station, and of not having prepared an anchor to be dropped when the Tyger had entered shallow water, and thus losing his ship.
 In consideration of Captain Herbert's leadership in saving his crew and bringing them safely to Jamaica, he was sentenced only to loss of all pay for his service on the Tyger, and the court recommended that he be continued in service in the Royal Navy.

+Rediscovery of wreck

+The U.S. National Park Service announced on March 14, 2024, that a wreck discovered in 1993 in present-day Dry Tortugas National Park was surveyed by archeologists in 2021 and identified as the Tyger.